limemail/lime.smtp.server/doc/modes.md

 ### Quit

 When the QUIT command is handled, it will set the mode to quit mode.
-This is so that the final reply can be written to the client and the network connection can be closed.
+This is so the network connection can be closed.
+This mode could be expanded to do any other final cleanup when ending the session.